Digital Nomad Life in Tokyo

 What are the pros and cons of living in Tokyo?

 "The city is safe and clean, people are generally friendly, the food is very good quality.
 It's hard to talk to locals, they don't engage much with each other unless you're a colleague or friend.
-It can feel lonely as an expat," explained one expat living in Tokyo, Japan.
+It can feel lonely as an expat," said one foreigner in Tokyo.

 Get Quote